A Global Program for Long-Term Large-Scale Forest Research

 A Network Unified by Methodology

 CTFS plots involve hundreds of scientists from more than 75 institutions worldwide.
 Individual forest plots are led and managed in each country by one or more partner institutions.
-CTFS coordinates plots in Asia through partnerships with host-country institutions and the Arnold Arboretum of Harvard University.
+CTFS coordinates plots in Asia through partnerships with host-country institutions and the Smithsonian Institute.

 Common plot structure and scientific methodology unify the CTFS network.
 In each plot, which are typically 25 to 50 hectares, all free-standing trees with a diameter at breast height of at least 1 cm are tagged, measured, identified to species, and recensused approximately every five years.
 Because each plot follows the same methodology, scientists can directly compare data collected from different forests around the world and detect patterns that would otherwise be impossible to recognize.